sdziallas/comp55/docs/labs/EclipseLoot.md

 To debug in eclipse

-- Double click in the editor at the left of a line to set a breakpoint on that line
+- Double-click in the editor at the left of a line to set a breakpoint on that line

     ![eclipse with a breakpoint](eclipseloot/media/image2.png)